forcedotcom/sfdx-scanner/messages/run-command.md

     <%= config.bin %> <%= command.id %> --rule-selector eslint:getter-return --rule-selector no-inner-declarations

-- Specify three method starting points to be applied to the path-based recommended rules of the Salesforce Graph Engine, "sfge", while specifying the "./src" folder as the workspace to be used to build the source graph:

-    <%= config.bin %> <%= command.id %> --rule-selector sfge:Recommended --workspace ./src --path-start ./src/classes/Utils.cls#init --path-start ./src/classes/Helpers.cls#method1;method2

 # flags.workspace.summary

 Set of files you want to include in the code analysis.